- Ways To Give

 A designated gift is used for the special purpose that you specify.
 An unrestricted gift is put in the general fund that supports all of our programs and projects as well as our overall mission.

-A charitable bequest lets you make a gift now that is realized some time in the future.
+A gift in your willa charitable bequestlets you make a gift now that is realized some time in the future.
 Simply designate in your will that Community Hospital Anderson Foundation receives a specific amount or certain property at your death.
 If you already have a will, your attorney can easily amend it through a codicil.
 Since a bequest gift is not completed today, you have the opportunity to change the gift arrangement if your needs or goals change.
 For many of our supporters, a charitable bequest is an ideal way to make a meaningful gift.

 I'd like to make a gift but I don't know if I can make a gift now...